asmet081/asmet081/README.md

 * Basics of object-oriented programming using Java, while learning basic data structures and algorithms
 * Brief understanding of coding fundamentals in both Python and HTML
 * Studied data analysis using R code
-* Fundamentals of Cyber Security.
-Currently in the process of taking classes to supplement my major
+* Fundamentals of Cyber Security
 * Soft skills such as problem solving, critical thinking, and the ability to work under pressure

  <p>